-According to the American Society for Aesthetic Plastic Surgery, in Breast Augmentation surgery a Plastic Surgeon will place the Breast Implants through a small incision and insert implants into a pocket either under or over the pectoral muscle.
+According to the American Society for Aesthetic Plastic Surgery, during the procedure, the Plastic Surgeon will place the Breast Implants through a small incision and insert implants into a pocket either under or over the pectoral muscle.

 You can learn more about incisions and Breast Implant placement in our blog – Breast Augmentation Boston: The FAQs.

 Prospective patients considering this surgery will, with the advice of their Plastic Surgeon, will need to choose the best implant for them.
 This often is not an easy task as there is so much information available about different Breast Implant types and sizes.
 According to verywellhealth.com 41% of Breast Revision surgeries were performed on women who had regretted their chosen implant and size.
 So, it is important for patients to honestly and thoroughly discuss their preferences with a Board-Certified Plastic Surgeon in Boston during a consultation.

 - Liquid contained within the implant

 - Shape of the implant

 - Implant Manufacturer.